zac7777/Entropy/Entropy/Sets/Weapons/Thrown Explosives.md

 Critical: +6

 ---
 *Anyone can click a detonator trigger, it takes intention and hate to place the bomb*

+#### Holy Hand Grenade
+*Medium, Light, Advanced, Legendary*

+Weight: 1kg

+One handed:
+Two handed: -2 EP cost to "Throw"

+*Antioch's Glory:* allied creatures will not be damaged by this weapon, instead they will be healed 1d4 + 1 HP unless they have DT, resistance, or immunity to radiation damage
+##### Actions

+*Throw:* 4 AP, 35m, all creatures within 5m of the target take 2d6 - 1 shock damage and all creatures within 10m take 1d4 + 1 radiation damage, this unequips this weapon, sending it to the target's location, then breaks it

+Accuracy: +37
+Critical: +8

+---
+*I hunt rabbits with it... it's a relic?
+They're worth how much‽*

 #itemSet #weapons